lichfolky/breaking-news/README.md

 ) with a youtube iframe,
 but the goal it's to have my own player with synched news.

+Ostacles:
++ variable arrival of new news
++ all the news should flow with the same speed
++ the arrival of new news should not block the previus flow
++ the news flow should stop/start with the play button of the video.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.